Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 where $\widetilde{X}(\omega)$ is the discrete Fourier transform of $X(t)$, $s$ is the sampling rate, and $n$ is the number of data points.
 The PSDs of the radial motion of bacteria at the boundary in our simulated colonies are shown as Fig.~\ref{psd}(c).
 Fluctuations with frequencies $\omega \lesssim 10 \,\mathrm{Hz}$ are expected to be experimentally accessible.
 For $\omega>2 \pi/t_{\mathrm{inert}} \simeq 50\,\mathrm{Hz}$, the results are not expected to match with experiments since here inertial effects start to play a role the in simulations.

 First, retraction-deficient, passive pili with $v_{\mathrm{re}} = 0$ are considered.
 Since these pili only form temporary, rupturing bonds between the cells, they produce an effective friction among cells.
 The boundary fluctuation are similar to the motion of an overdamped particle in a purely viscous environment $P(\omega) \propto \omega ^{-2}$.
-Second, for retraction-deficient, passive pili that form permanent bonds ($v_{\mathrm{re}} = 0$), no rupture), we find boundary fluctuations that are similar to the motion of an overdamped particle in an harmonic potential with $P(\omega) \propto \mathrm{const.}$ at low frequencies and $P(\omega) \propto \omega ^{-2}$ for high frequency (not showns).
-Third, wild-type cells with retracting T4P are considered ($v_{\mathrm{re}} = [0.5,2]\,\mu\mathrm{m}$.
+Second, for retraction-deficient, passive pili that form permanent bonds ($v_{\mathrm{re}} = 0$, no rupture), we find boundary fluctuations that are similar to the motion of an overdamped particle in an harmonic potential with $P(\omega) \propto \mathrm{const.}$ at low frequencies and $P(\omega) \propto \omega ^{-2}$ for high frequency (not shown).
+Third, wild-type cells with retracting T4P are considered ($v_{\mathrm{re}} = [0.5,2]\,\mu\mathrm{m}$/s).
 In this case, pilus retraction on the one hand enhances the elastic forces among cells, on the other hand, increases the rupture rate of bonds formed by T4P.
-Therefore, the PSD of boundary fluctuations for wild-type cells lies between the limiting cases of purely viscous and visco-elastic materials.
+Overall, the activity of T4P results in visco-elastic material properties with a pronounced elastic response at low frequencies.
+Simulations show that this elastic response does not occur if temporary cell-cell connections are formed by passive links.